JustinPras/Bank-Account-Management-System-C/README.md

 # Bank Account Management System (Console App)
-Made this for my Fundamentals of C Programming Class
+Made this using C for my Fundamentals of C Programming Class